Kōka, Shiga

 Kōka (甲賀市, Kōka-shi) is a city in southern Shiga Prefecture, Japan.
-As of 30 September 2021, the city had an estimated population of 89,619 in 36708 households and a population density of 190 persons per km².
+As of 30 September 2021, the city had an estimated population of 89,619 in 36708 households and a population density of 190 persons per km^{2}.
 The total area of the city is 481.62 sqkm.

 Geography

 Kōka occupies the entire southern end of Shiga Prefecture, and is thus long east-to-west.
 At the eastern end of Kōka, the southern ridge of the Suzuka Mountains with one elevation of 1000 meters runs from northeast to southwest, forming the boundary with Mie Prefecture.
 The highest altitude point in Kōka is Mount Amagoi in this range.